 - Understanding the World

 - Expressive Arts and Design

 Sessions are largely based on a free flow basis, where your child is free to choose an activity that interests them, and staff are on hand to support and encourage learning.

 Brayton Headstart is an incorporated company with charitable status (number 1151937).
 The directors of the company are supported by a voluntary management committee, without whom we cannot operate.
 All parents and carers are welcome to join the committee and help with fundraising and projects to support the provision.
 Committee meetings are held at least termly and details of these meetings will always be made available to you.

-Monika Wood is our Early Years Manager and Safeguarding Lead Officer, and we have a named Deputy who manages the setting in Monika’s absence who is Kirsty Gouldthorpe/Rachel Monaghan.
+Monika Wood is our Early Years Manager and Safeguarding Lead Officer, and we have a named Deputy who manages the setting in Monika’s absence who is Rachel Monaghan (in Rachel’s absence, Kirsty Gouldthorpe).
 Together they lead on all aspects of Headstart’s provision.
-Our Early Years Practitioners are Rachel Monaghan (Room supervisor) Elaine Bell, Kirsty Gouldthorpe (Room supervisor), Charlotte Beeston and Rebecca Green.
+Our Early Years Practitioners are Rachel Monaghan (Room supervisor), Kirsty Gouldthorpe (Senior Practitioner), Elaine Bell, Charlotte Beeston and Rebecca Green.
 Our Apprentice Early Years Practitioner is Christopher Burke.

 All staff are DBS checked and there is always someone on duty with an up to date first aid certificate.

 Monika Wood is our named Special Educational Needs Co-ordinator and Behaviour Co-ordinator.
 Our Local Offer (available in setting, copies on request and on our website) outlines our commitments to working with children with additional needs.